Concrete18/Auto-File-Mover/README.md

 * Fully Configurable preferences. (_Example Below_)
 * Auto move files based on keywords or filetypes.
+* Keywords can be set to only work with a specific file group/s or a file type/s.
 * Ask to delete files based on a delete file type list.
 * AutoStart Capable but also has File Dialog to choose any folder for execution if AutoStart is disabled in config.
-* Auto delete empty folders if config is on.
+* Auto delete empty folders if config is set to 1.
 * Threading for completing multiple transfers at a time.
-* Unit Testing for verifying working functions. (_Currently Broken after some optimizations_)
+* Unit Testing for verifying working functions. (_Currently Broken after some optimizations to main code_)

 ## Future Plans